0xAX/linux-insides/Booting/linux-bootstrap-1.md

 ![kernel first address](http://oi57.tinypic.com/16bkco2.jpg)

-Ok, now the bootloader has loaded linux kernel into the memory, filled header fields and jumped to it.
+Ok, now the bootloader has loaded Linux kernel into the memory, filled header fields and jumped to it.
 Now we can move directly to the kernel setup code.

 Start of kernel setup
 --------------------------------------------------------------------------------